 Dongxiao Zhu is currently an Associate Professor at Department of Computer Science, Wayne State University.
-He received his Ph.D. from University of Michigan.
+He received the B.S. from Shandong University (1996), the M.S. from Peking University (1999) and the Ph.D. from University of Michigan (2006).

-His current primary research interests are machine leanring and data
+Dongxiao Zhu's recent research interests are in machine learning and data

-informatics, bioinformatics, natural language processing and multimedia.
-Dr. Zhu has published over 60
+language processing and multimedia.
+He has published over 60

 peer-reviewed publications and numerous book chapters and he served on

 several editorial boards of scientific journals.
 Dr. Zhu's research

 has been supported by NIH, NSF and private agencies